 Paris to Chateau de Chambord: You could take the train from Paris Austerlitz station to Blois-Chambord.
 It takes about 1 hour 30 minutes, and then you could take the shuttle from the station to Chambord, which runs from April to November.
 Otherwise it’s about a 25 minutes taxi ride.

 Paris to Chateau d’Amboise: The fastest train from Paris to Amboise is 1 hr 22 minutes but the average travel time is closer to 2 hours.
 There are a few direct trains but most require a change in St-Pierre-des-Corps so check the schedule before you go.
 The chateau is right in town.

-Entrance price for Loire Valley castles.
+Entrance price for Loire Valley castles as of 2018.
 (High season)